When performing the helm upgrade for the first time, during Runtime Fabric creation:

 Click Add Endpoint to add an additional endpoint to a different domain.

-Managed Flex Gateway supports one Public endpoint per domain in your private space.
+Managed Omni Gateway supports one Public endpoint per domain in your private space.

 -